Limits to scalable evaluation at the frontier: LLM as Judge won't beat twice the data: Debiasing LLM judgments

 \rebuttal{The limited sample efficiency gains of PPI compared to the classical estimator} raise the question whether we can find an unbiased estimator with lower variance.
-For black-box estimators that do not model the \rebuttal{prompt-conditional} distribution \rebuttal{$\Pr[(s(m),\sproxy(m))| x]$}, we show that the answer is \emph{no}: \begin{theorem} \rebuttal{Let $\Theta$ be the set of all unbiased estimators for $\E s(m)$ that observe $n$ joint samples $(s(m),\sproxy(m))$ and $N$ independent proxy samples $\sproxy(m)$.} Then, any $\hat{\theta} \in \Theta$ fulfills the variance bound
+Given black-box estimators that do not model the \rebuttal{prompt-conditional} distribution \rebuttal{$\Pr[(s(m),\sproxy(m))| x]$} and access to $N$ IID samples of proxy scores $\sproxy(m)$ and $n$ IID parallel samples $(s(m),\sproxy(m))$ we show that the answer is \emph{no}: \begin{theorem} \rebuttal{Let $\Theta$ be the set of all unbiased estimators for $\E s(m)$ that observe $n$ joint IID samples $(s(m),\sproxy(m))$ and $N$ IID proxy samples $\sproxy(m)$ independent of the joint samples.} Then, any $\hat{\theta} \in \Theta$ fulfills the variance bound

 This means that the sample efficiency factor of $\hat{\theta}$ is bounded by \end{theorem} Theorem \ref{thm:Cramer-Rao} follows from an application of the Cramér-Rao bound, combined with extensive algebraic manipulation that was assisted by a computer algebra system.
 Appendix \ref{proof:Cramer-Rao} has the details.